-Intermodal Options Beyond JB Hunt, Hub Group, Schneider, XPO & Swift
+Intermodal Options Beyond JB Hunt, Hub Group, Schneider, STG & Swift

 For years, InTek has been laser focused on domestic intermodal as an alternative to truckload options for price and capacity requirements.